Angione-Lab/TAP_TU_SyntheticModelGenerator/README.md

    - The selection is deterministic when using the same random seed

 ### Example Scenarios

+The `scenarios/` directory contains several example scenario files that demonstrate different use cases:

 1. **Basic Urban Delivery Scenario**:
 ```json